 Wildlife and Freshwater Fisheries Division, Furbearer Project.
 2009.
 Coyote Control - What a landowner CAN do in South Carolina (Adobe PDF 334KB).
 Columbia, South Carolina

 Coyotes may be hunted throughout the year with a valid hunting license.
-The use of electronic calls is legal statewide, and coyotes may be hunted at night with certain weapon restrictions outside of the deer season in some parts of the State.
+The use of electronic calls is legal statewide, and coyotes may be hunted at night.
 Check the current SCDNR Hunting Rules and Regulations before hunting coyotes in your area.